HomeGuidesAPI ReferenceChangelog

 --header 'x-reap-api-key: ********' \

---form 'files=@"passport.pdf"'
+--form 'file=@"passport.jpg"'

-Sample Request (cURL):
+Sample Request (cURL) (Optional memberId)

 curl --request POST \

---url https://sandbox-compliance.api.reap.global/entity/5f54bcf9-5a21-4f76-a819-6a65a8c238b8/requirement-slug/ukyc-proof-of-address-document/upload \
+--url 'https://sandbox-compliance.api.reap.global/entity/entityId/requirement-slug/ukyc-id-document/upload?memberId=member_456' \

 --header 'Accept: application/json' \